Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 - Shows a brief introduction followed by the "Experience & education" timeline pulled from locale data.
 - Each timeline item can surface a clickable organisation link by supplying a `link` object, which renders alongside `about.timelineAt` for language-appropriate phrasing.
 - Consumes the shared locale schema; ensure new locales include `timelineAt` and any `link` metadata you want rendered.
+- The timeline's Framer Motion reveal is safeguarded by `useScrollTopReset` so a fresh animation triggers when visitors reach the About page after scrolling to the bottom of Home; once the timeline has entered the viewport, the reset is disabled to avoid flicker when returning to the top.

 ## Data Sources
 - `profile.ts`  Centralised personal info (name, email, social URLs, location).
 Set `profile.portraitImage` to surface a portrait in the hero (falls back to initials from `profile.name`).